Quasi-symmetric nets: A constructive approach to the equimodular elliptic type of Kokotsakis polyhedra: Algorithms and Examples

 \subsection{Small-scale Prototype}

-We show that the proposed mechanisms can be successfully realized in practice by building the small-scale (about $150\times150\times100$ mm${}^3$) shown in Figure \ref{dfig:pic001} of our QS-net, which has been previously presented in Figure \ref{exfig:pic001}.
+We show that the proposed mechanisms can be successfully realized in practice by building the small-scale (about $150\times150\times100$ mm${}^3$) prototype of our QS-net shown in Figure \ref{dfig:pic001}, which has been previously presented in Figure \ref{exfig:pic001}.
 Unlike Maleczek et al. \cite{maleczek2022rapid} and others, we opted against rapid prototyping and the use of plastics, as these materials can introduce significant tolerances and undesired flexibility.
 Instead, we selected stainless steel for the fabrication of our model.
 Its motion is purely a consequence of its geometry, with no flexibility, deformation, or loose fitting of the material contributing to movement.

 The mechanism is constructed from a 0.5 mm thick laser-cut hard-rolled stainless steel sheet (1.4404), CNC-cut cold-drawn stainless steel seamless capillary pipe (1.4301) with an outer diameter of 2.5 mm and a wall thickness of 0.5 mm, and straightened carbon spring steel wire (1.1200) with a diameter of 1.5 mm.
 The joint knuckles were fusion pulse TIG-welded to the edges of the laser-cut quadrilaterals.
 The fit between the knuckle and the pin at the joints is H10/h8 (knuckle inner diameter 1.5 mm -0/+50 µm, pin diameter 1.5 mm +0/-14 µm).
 The resulting mechanism is both stiff and smooth, with only a single degree of motion and no backlash or wiggle.